What do you do if your cholesterol doesn’t improve on a

 - or any of the sugar alcohols

-eliminates almost all sugar substitutes and puts you on a regimen that
+Avoiding the above product ingredients eliminates almost all sugar substitutes, except for those in liquid form, due to the maltodextrin filler, and puts you on a regimen that

 In addition, the amount of carbohydrates you eat per day

-needs to be fine-tuned to fit your blood cholesterol levels, rather than just
+needs to be fine-tuned to fit your blood cholesterol levels, rather than for fast weight loss.
+Some individuals will need to cut their carb intake down drastically.

 Vita-Nutrient Therapy

-For many people, a strict low-carb diet may still not be
+For many dieters, a strict keto diet may still not be

-enough.
-While triglycerides can drop dramatically and HDL increase with a standard low-carb diet, LDL cholesterol levels can be far more stubborn.
-Although
+While triglycerides can drop dramatically and HDL increase with a standard low-carb diet, LDL cholesterol levels can be far more stubborn and problematic.
+We see this tendency a lot within the low-carb community, which is why the advice to ignore your cholesterol tests is so common today.

 - niacin